This article is about the relation between a digital image size in pixels and the photographic print size.

 We have two ways to scale:

-first - scale with cropping out the part of image
+first – scale with cropping out part of image

-second - scale without cropping, but with empty spaces on photo print.
+second – scale without cropping, but with empty spaces on the photo print.

-Since second looks ugly, I used the first.
+Since the second looks ugly, I used the first.

-Thus, we have to find resulting image resolution in DPI, and how many pixels were cropped due to difference in aspect ratio.
-First one is easy - the dimension in pixels (width or height) which is not cropped is divided by corresponding photo print dimension in inches.
-The second one is difference between used pixels on cropped dimension and original digital image pixels.
+Thus, we have to find the resulting image resolution in DPI, and how many pixels were cropped due to the difference in aspect ratio.
+The first one is easy – the dimension in pixels (width or height) that is not cropped is divided by the corresponding photo print dimension in inches.
+The second one is the difference between used pixels on the cropped dimension and the original digital image pixels.